 - A. The executive committee (or the Faculty Senate Committee on Committees as directed by the executive committee) shall submit a mail or electronic ballot to the graduate faculty of any proposed amendment put forth by the executive committee or petitioned in writing by at least ten members of the graduate faculty. - B. (1) Amendments to these bylaws must be approved by at least two-thirds of the votes cast.

-(2) Proposed amondments shall be mailed as amailed to all members of the graduate faculty at - (2) Proposed amendments shall be mailed or emailed to all members of the graduate faculty at least one week prior to the ballot. - C. Each proposed amendment shall state the time at which the proposed amendment shall take place.
+- (2) Proposed amendments shall be mailed or emailed to all members of the graduate faculty at least one week prior to the ballot. - C. Each proposed amendment shall state the time at which the proposed amendment shall take place.